 Seven weeks later, they were given the opposite.
 This was in combination with nine psychotherapy sessions.

-By 6½ months, after all patients had received psilocybin, about 60% to 80% showed clinically significant reductions in depression, anxiety and existential distress and improved attitudes toward death.
+By 6½ months, after all, patients had received psilocybin, about 60% to 80% showed clinically significant reductions in depression, anxiety, and existential distress and improved attitudes toward death.

-Fifteen of the original participants were then followed up 3.2 and 4.5 years later to show sustained long-term improvements.
+Fifteen of the original participants were then followed up between 3.2 and 4.5 years later to show sustained long-term improvements.
 More than 70% of them attributed “positive life changes” to the therapy experience, rating it among “the most personally meaningful and spiritually significant experiences of their lives.

-“This approach has the potential to produce a paradigm shift in the psychological and existential care of patients with cancer, especially those with terminal illness,” Ross said in a statement.
+“This approach has the potential to produce a paradigm shift in the psychological and existential care of patients with cancer, especially those with a terminal illness,” Ross said in a statement.